iamrb1/CompartmentalModeling/Group-01/Distribution/README.md

 - std::vector
 - std::rand
 - std::accumulate
-Should be familiar with:
-- std::set
-- std::map
-- std::unordered_map

 ## Key Functions
-Being able to do any distribution we would need for our graphs:  Binomial, power-law, uniform, Poisson, normal, etc. Pre-calculating the distributions will make computation time faster.
+Being able to do any distribution we would need for our graphs:  Binomial and normal with an expansion to power-law, uniform, Poisson, etc. Pre-calculating the distributions will make computation time faster.

 ## Error Conditions
-If there is a distribution we do not know.
-If the distribution is not within a certain range of accuracy.
+If data has not been initialized.
 If there are not enough data points for any of the said distributions.
+If the probability is not formatted correctly We could potentially add a checker to see if any applied distribution is within a certain range of accuracy.

 ## Expected Challenges
 Knowing all different distributions that are required (or helpful) for our final website currently.
 Making sure to catch any errors associated with it.
-Making sure it runs smoothly and quickly even at large sets and data requirements.
+Making sure it runs smoothly and quickly even at large sets and data requirements. cd ..

 ## Other Class Projects
-Random and WeightedSet would help inside this class in order to achieve an outline for different distributions.
-AnnotatedWrapper would be helpful when implementing the Random and WeightedSet classes from inside my group.
+Assert will help this class be able to test edge conditions.